genelewis/countySTATS/README.md

 * [D3 mouseover multi-line chart - larsenmtl](https://bl.ocks.org/larsenmtl/e3b8b7c2ca4787f77d78f58d41c3da91)

 I also relied on the D3.tip library, which can be viewed on GitHub here: [GitHub - Caged/d3-tip: d3 tooltips](https://github.com/Caged/d3-tip)

+For responsivity, I relied on CSS Grid (Bootstrap would've also been a decent alternative, but for so few elements Grid works just fine).
+You can read a bit more about how CSS Grid works here: [Creative Bloq - Creating a responsive layout with CSS Grid](http://www.creativebloq.com/how-to/create-a-responsive-layout-with-css-grid)

 And finally, here are a couple of other resources that I felt I should list.
 I didn’t know anything about D3 or JavaScript coming into this project; these pages helped me tremendously, and I hope they help anyone who may update this project and the CountySTATS page in the future.